pantheon-systems/documentation/source/content/git-resolve-merge-conflicts.md

 ## Manually Resolve Conflicts

-Steps to reslove merge conflicts vary by the type of conflict.
+Steps to resolve merge conflicts vary by the type of conflict.
 Refer to the sections below for more information on resolving delete/modify conflicts, content conflicts, or Multidev conflicts.

 ### Resolve Delete/Modify Conflicts